serine000/python-video-to-mp3/README.md

     This also helps us determine the client's access level (e.g. an admin claim can be true or false).

 ### Synchronous & Asynchronous interservice communication
+- Synchronous: This is when the client service sending the request awaits the response from that service and doesn't do anything until it receives that response (it's blocked).
+[A blocking request] (Makes services tightly coupled)
+- Asynchronous: The client service here does not need to await the response of another service [Non-blocking request].
+(Services are decoupled and communicate via some queue to submit and send requests/responses.)

+### Strong & Eventual Consistency
+- Strong: When you are guaranteed you are getting the latest update of the data.
+- Eventual: When you are given a token for your data that will be eventually ready (not instantaneously).